rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ## Unexpected behaviour of `TypeId::of::<Self>()` in implementations on generics in the consumer-side presence of scoped implementations and `transmute`

-As explained in [layout-compatibility] and [type-identity-of-generic-types], an observed `TypeId` can change for an instance under specific circumstances that are previously-legal `transmute`s as e.g. for the `HashSet`s inside the type-erased value-keyed collection like the `ErasedHashSet` example in the [typeid-of-generic-type-parameters-opaque-types] section.
+As explained in [rustdoc-documentation-changes], [layout-compatibility] and [type-identity-of-generic-types], an observed `TypeId` can change for an instance under specific circumstances that are previously-legal `transmute`s as e.g. for the `HashSet`s inside the type-erased value-keyed collection like the `ErasedHashSet` example in the [typeid-of-generic-type-parameters-opaque-types] section.

 This use case appears to be niche enough in Rust to not have an obvious example on crates.io, but see [behaviour-changewarning-typeid-of-implementation-aware-generic-discretised-using-generic-type-parameters] for a lint that aims to mitigate issues in this regard and could be used to survey potential issues.